 If you use any of the Trademarks, you must abide by this Trademark Policy.
 We encourage communication to prevent misunderstandings.
 If you have any questions or comments, please contact us as described at the end of the Trademark Policy.

-Underlying Neo Technology’s Trademark Policy is the general law of trademarks.
+Underlying Neo4j’s Trademark Policy is the general law of trademarks.
 Trademarks exist to help consumers identify the source or origin of products.
 When a company makes a good product or a bad one, consumers begin to associate those qualities with the name and trademarks of that company.
 The reputation of a company can be a key factor in a user deciding to use one product or another.
 Allowing others to place a company’s trademarks on other people’s products can affect this reputation.
 Trademark law exists, at least in part, to help users avoid being confused about the source and quality of the goods they are using.

 Uses that Are Not Approved by This Trademark Policy